-- Engaging with local Indigenous and culturally and linguistically diverse organisations to develop culturally appropriate strategies to increase engagement in training and employment in alignment with local job opportunities. - Collaborating closely with active working groups addressing employment for young people and Indigenous community members. - Actively participating in local transport working group to address innovative solutions to the regions transport gaps through advocacy, pilot programs and targeted approaches to increase driver mentoring within the region. - Collaborating with training providers and employers to promote new career pathways and boost mature aged individuals understanding of transferable skills and how they relate to the localised labour market.
+- Engaging with local First Nations peoples and culturally and linguistically diverse organisations to develop culturally appropriate strategies, to increase engagement in training and employment in alignment with local job opportunities. - Collaborating closely with active working groups addressing employment for young people and First Nations community members. - Actively participating in local transport working group to address innovative solutions to the regions transport gaps through advocacy, pilot programs and targeted approaches to increase driver mentoring within the region. - Collaborating with training providers and employers to promote new career pathways and individual's understanding of their transferable skills and how they relate to the localised labour market.